wearpants/twiggy/doc/configuration.rst

 Controlling what comes out
 ===========================
-Filters and min_level can be changed during the runnning of an app; outputs & formatters cannot; instead, remove the emitter and create a new one.
+Filters and min_level can be changed during the runnning of an app; outputs & formats cannot; instead, remove the emitter and create a new one.

 You can set a min_level on Emitters.